Problem Overview Specification Examples Connect

 StateDefinitionTransitions

-PLANNEDIntent captured, not actionable→ QUEUED
+PLANNEDIntent captured, not actionable→ QUEUED, ABANDONED

-QUEUEDWaiting for resources→ IN_PROGRESS
+QUEUEDWaiting for resources→ IN_PROGRESS, BLOCKED, ABANDONED

-IN_PROGRESSActively being worked→ BLOCKED, COMPLETED
+IN_PROGRESSActively being worked→ BLOCKED, DEGRADED, COMPLETED, ABANDONED

-BLOCKEDCannot proceed→ IN_PROGRESS, ESCALATED
+BLOCKEDCannot proceed→ IN_PROGRESS, ESCALATED, ABANDONED

 COMPLETEDSuccessfully finishedTerminal